Skip to content

 12.21.25 | Winter Solstice

-Marks the first day of the season of winter.
-The length of time between sunrise and sunset is the shortest of the year, with the sun shining closest to the Southern Hemisphere and the farthest from the Northern Hemisphere.
+Marks the first day of winter.
+The length of time between sunrise and sunset is shortest at this time of year, with the sun shining closest to the Southern Hemisphere and farthest from the Northern Hemisphere.

 12.24.25 | Christmas Eve